-4.5 The motor vehicle costs must include the lease cost, Fringe Benefits Tax (FBT) and all other operating costs based on the relevant figure of nominated kilometres to be travelled annually.
+4.5 The notional lease value must include the lease cost, Fringe Benefits Tax (FBT) and all other operating costs based on the relevant figure of nominated kilometres to be travelled annually.
 The formula to be adopted in valuing the motor vehicle is:

-L + R + aD + FBT +I + LCT, where
+L + R + aD + FBT + I + LCT, where

-L Lease payments
+L = Lease payments

 R = Registration costs

-а - Running cost per kilometre
+a = Running cost per kilometre

 D = nominated annual kilometres

 FBT = Fringe Benefits Tax

-Ι Insurance
+I = Insurance

-LCT = Luxury car tax
+I = Insurance LCT = Luxury car tax

 - 4.6 FBT is costed at applicable Australian Taxation Office rates.
-For the year ending 31 March 2011, FBT is costed at purchase price (including GST) x Statutory fraction x Gross up (2.0647) x FBT rate (0.465). - 4.7 Members representing the South West, Agricultural and Mining and Pastoral Regions or any District contained therein can apply to the Tribunal for the issue of a four wheel drive vehicle of the entitlement of that mentioned in paragraph 4.4 of this Section, provided that the vehicle will be used predominantly in the Region or District to which the Member has been elected.
-Four wheel drive vehicles shall be of a standard, the cost of which does not exceed the Toyota Prado GXL Automatic 3.0 litre Turbo Diesel. - 4.8 Members representing the South West, Agricultural or Mining and Pastoral Regions and any District contained therein are entitled to have "Roo" bars and/or electronic animal deterrent devices, radiator insect screens, window tinting and driving lights or any other equipment which will contribute to the Member's safety fitted to the supplied vehicle at no additional cost to them. - 4.9 Where a Member requires, for operational or personal reasons, a model of vehicle, the cost of which exceeds the benchmarks specified in paragraphs 4.4 and 4.5 of this Section, all additional costs (including Goods and Services Tax, Fringe Benefits Tax and insurance), shall, subject to there being sufficient funds, be met from the Member's Base Electorate Allowance under Section 2 of this Part or the Charter Transport Allowance under Section 2 of Part 4.
-In that event, the relevant allowance shall immediately be reduced proportionately. - 4.10 Where, through necessity, use of the vehicle involves travel into the Northern Territory or South Australia, Tribunal approval is required prior to such usage. - 4.11 An individual accessing a vehicle under this Part shall take due care of the condition and security of the vehicle.
+For the year ending 31 March 2011, FBT is costed at purchase price (including GST) x Statutory fraction x Gross up (2.0647) x FBT rate (0.465). - 4.7 Members representing the South West, Agricultural and Mining and Pastoral Regions or any District contained therein can apply to the Tribunal for the issue of a four wheel drive vehicle in lieu of the entitlement mentioned in paragraph 4.4 of this Section, provided that the vehicle will be used predominantly in the Region or District to which the Member has been elected.
+Four wheel drive vehicles shall be of a standard, the cost of which does not exceed the Toyota Prado GXL Automatic 3.0 litre Turbo Diesel. - 4.8 Members representing the South West, Agricultural or Mining and Pastoral Regions and any District contained therein are entitled to have "Roo" bars and/or electronic animal deterrent devices, radiator insect screens, window tinting and driving lights or any other equipment which will contribute to the Member's safety fitted to the supplied vehicle at no additional cost to them. - 4.9 Where a Member requires, for operational or personal reasons, a model of vehicle, the notional lease cost of which exceeds the notional lease value specified in paragraph 4.4 or the notional lease value of the benchmark vehicle specified in paragraph 4.7 of this Section as the case may be, all additional costs (including Goods and Services Tax, Fringe Benefits Tax and insurance), shall, subject to there being sufficient funds, be met from the Member's Base Electorate Allowance under Section 2 of this Part or the Charter Transport Allowance under Section 2 of Part 4.
+In that event, the relevant allowance shall immediately be reduced proportionately. - 4.10 The method of determining whether an additional contribution must be made by the Member, shall be based on the notional lease cost to Government of the vehicle sought (using the formula detailed at 4.5 above), compared with the relevant notional lease value determined in this section.
+The cost at the time of entering into the lease is applicable. - 4.11 Where, through necessity, use of the vehicle involves travel into the Northern Territory or South Australia, Tribunal approval is required prior to such usage. - 4.12 An individual accessing a vehicle under this Part shall take due care of the condition and security of the vehicle.
 The agency administering motor vehicle entitlements under this Part shall ensure that members receiving those entitlements are aware of their obligations with respect to routine and periodic maintenance of motor vehicles consistent with the "WA Government Fleet Policy and Guidelines".